 No action is required at this time.
 We are awaiting guidance from the SBA on a streamlined forgiveness process for borrowers whose PPP loan was less than $150,000.

 If Your PPP Loan Was $150,000 or Greater

-- You’ll receive an email from us when the online application is available.
-You have time—there is no immediate need to apply for PPP loan forgiveness.
+- You should have received an email from us with an invitation to our PPP Forgiveness Online Portal.
+You have time - there is no immediate need to apply for PPP loan forgiveness.
 See “Deferral Period” below for payment information.
 You have until the maturity date of your loan to submit an application.